Frequently Asked Questions

 No, we are not focused on any single brand of motorcycle.
 In fact, our club’s founding members included at least three members who each owned a different motorcycle dealership.

 Aside from being one of the oldest motorcycle clubs, what kind of a club are you?

 We’re a motorcycle club for San Francisco’s (and nearby) riders.
 We have male and female members, members with Harleys, Triumphs, BMWs, Hondas, Kawasakis, Yamahas Suzukis and KTMs.
 We have members with dirt bikes and we have members with race bikes.
 We have members who commute to work on motorcycles, who like to take month-long trips on motorcycles, who like to work on motorcycles, who only have antique bikes, who only ride on weekends, etc. The age ranges from 18 to 80, with the median being around 33.
 Professions range from the unemployed to executives.
 The common denominators are that we all live in the area, own at least one motorcycle, we all have motorcycle licenses, and we get along about as well as most families.

 How can I join?

 We are a motorcycle club, not an association.
 Persons interested in joining a motorcycle association are directed to their local factory club (Harley Owners Group, Honda Rider Association, etc.) where they can pay a fee, and immediately become a member of that association.
-On the other hand, our application process requires a protential member to be recommended by two current members, pay a small (partially refundable) fee, and undergo a 3 month prospect-ship During those three months, the protential member must attend and assist in 66% of the club’s weekly business meetings and 66% of the club’s bi-monthly rides.
+On the other hand, our application process requires a potential member to be recommended by two current members, pay a small (partially refundable) fee, and undergo a 3 month prospect-ship During those three months, the potential member must attend and assist in 66% of the club’s weekly business meetings and 66% of the club’s bi-monthly rides.
 Following the trial period the membership will vote on the potential member’s admission.
 Only after passing that vote will the potential member be admitted to membership in the SFMC.

 But how can a person join if they need two recommendations and don’t know any members?